boto/botoflow/doc/source/concepts.rst

 lists to get tasks.
 When you create a worker, you provide the name of the task list that you want the worker to poll.
-Similarly, a task list can be specified when you schedule a task using the :py:class:`awsflow.options.activity_options` context manager.
+Similarly, a task list can be specified when you schedule a task using the :py:class:`botoflow.options.activity_options` context manager.
 If you don't specify a task list, the botoflow will use a default one to schedule the task.
 The default task list is specified when a type is registered with Amazon SWF.